Flagsmith/flagsmith-js-client/examples/javascript-vanilla/README.md

 ## Bullet Train with vanilla javascript
 This repository contains basic integration without any JavaScript framework.
 Simply open index.html in your preferred browser.

+## Installation
+None!
+Just open index.html in your preferred browser.